ASKurz/recoding-Hayes-2018/Chapter_07.md

 \[Note.
 I got the `atop()` trick for the label for the y-axis from [Drew Steen's answer to this stackoverflow question](https://stackoverflow.com/questions/13223846/ggplot2-two-line-label-with-expression?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa).\]

 This isn’t quite our version of Figure 7.9, but I’m hoping it’ll add some pedagogical value for what we’re doing.
-Since we used `summary = F` in `fitted()`, we got full posterior distributions for each of our 26 conditions.
-Because Figure 7.9 is all about differences between each `frame` pair across the various `skeptic` values, we needed to make a `difference` score for each pair; this is what we did with the last `mutate()` line before the plot code.
+Since we used `summary = F` in `fitted()`, we got full posterior distributions for each of our 26 conditions. ~Because Figure 7.9 is all about differences between each `frame` pair across the various values of `skeptic`~, we needed to make a `difference` score for each pair; this is what we did with the last `mutate()` line before the plot code.
 This initial version of the plot shows the full posterior distribution for each `difference` score.
 The posteriors are depicted with violin plots, which are density plots set on their side and symmetrically reflected as if by a mirror to give a pleasing leaf- or violin-like shape (though [beware](https://twitter.com/naomicaselli/status/973601256609599488?lang=en)).
 The light dots and vertical lines are the posterior medians and 95% intervals for each.

 Going from left to right, it appears we have a clearly emerging trend.
 We can more simply express the trend by summarizing each posterior with medians and 95% intervals.